caplaz/findata-hub/README.md

 # Yahoo Finance Server

-A Node.js Express API server that serves Yahoo Finance data using the yahoo-finance2 v3.0.0 library.
-Supports multiple tickers in a single request with arrays as results, including partial failure handling.
+A comprehensive Node.js Express API server that serves Yahoo Finance data using the yahoo-finance2 v3.0.0 library.
+Features 11 REST endpoints for financial data, 11 MCP (Model Context Protocol) tools for LLM integration, and supports multiple tickers in a single request with arrays as results and partial failure handling.

 ## ⚠️ Disclaimer